christiandudel/dtms/README.md

 distributions as a result.
-Specifically, `dtms_visits()` calculates the distribution of the time spent in a state; the mean over this distribution is equal to the state expectancy as provided by `dtms_expectancy()`, and the one minus the proportion of 0 time units spent in a state is equal to the lifetime risk provided by `dtms_risk()`. `dtms_first()` calculates the distribution of the waiting time until a given state is reached for the first time, conditional on ever reaching this state. `dtms_last()` calculates the distribution of the waiting time until a state is left for the last time; i.e., there is no return back to this state.
+Specifically, `dtms_visits()` calculates the distribution of the time spent in a state; the mean over this distribution is equal to the state expectancy as provided by `dtms_expectancy()`, and one minus the proportion of 0 time units spent in a state is equal to the lifetime risk provided by `dtms_risk()`.
+`dtms_first()` calculates the distribution of the waiting time until a given state is reached for the first time, conditional on ever reaching this state. `dtms_last()` calculates the distribution of the waiting time until a state is left for the last time; i.e., there is no return back to this state.

 ``` r
 ## Distribution of visits